Trooper Douglas M. 'Doug' Bailey

 Since we didn't jump with blankets and it got pretty cold at night, I had been using my cellophane type gas cape to keep a little warm at night.
 Looked up one morning , and here comes Rip True with wheelbarrow full of German blankets he got out of a barrack near by.
 The 4th gun section slept warm that night, but had to go to the 45th Division aid station the next day to get deloused.

 July 14th.
 Marched to Gela, a tough hike, feet are killing me. (new boots).
 Saw some American Jeeps and five American Tanks that were destroyed, and a dead Paratrooper beside bridge, somebody had taken his boots.
 German and American equipment scattered in the ditches Sgt Raby is OK.
-We are now on big hill overlooking Gela, can see group of American ships in Harbour, I'm out of water, very thirsty.
+We are now on big hill overlooking Gela, can see group of American ships in Harbor, I'm out of water, very thirsty.

 **** Sgt.
 Raby and his planeload reported missing, found out later that they got lost over the ocean and flew back to Africa, and came in the next night with the 504th.